ligerlac/torchlogix/README.md

 ## 🧪 Experiments

 In the following, we present a few example experiments which are contained in the `experiments` directory.
-`main.py` executes the experiments for difflogic and `main_baseline.py` contains regular neural network baselines.
+`main.py` executes the experiments for difflogic or baselines.

 ### ☄️ Adult / Breast Cancer